By Anita Stein-Meyers, Pediatric Audiologist

 Summer is here and children everywhere are heading off to camp for the time of their lives.
 Children who receive services at the Center for Hearing and Communication love summer camp.
 While hearing loss can present certain challenges, being away at camp is typically an all-time favorite experience.
 The key is to take steps to make sure your child’s needs are fully addressed.

-- A few months from now when you are making plans for summer 2020, consider selecting a camp that has experience in accommodating the needs of children with hearing loss (or at least demonstrates a sincere interest in learning about your child and taking the appropriate steps).
+When making camp plans for future summers, consider selecting a camp that has experience in accommodating the needs of children with hearing loss (or at least demonstrates a sincere interest in learning about your child and taking the appropriate steps).

 Have we missed anything?
 Click here to email us your summer camp tips.